zendframework/zf2-documentation/docs/languages/en/modules/zend.console.controllers.rst

         }
     }

-We have fetched console request, read parameters and loaded users from our (theoretical) users service.
-In order to make this method functional, we'll have to display the result in console window.
+We fetch the console request, read parameters, and load users from our (theoretical) users service.
+In order to make this method functional, we'll have to display the result in the console window.

 Sending output to console
 -------------------------

-The simplest way for our controller to display data in console window is to ``return`` a string.
+The simplest way for our controller to display data in the console window is to ``return`` a string.
 Let's modify our example to output a list of users:

 .. code-block:: php
     :linenos:
-    :emphasize-lines: 25-35
+    :emphasize-lines: 26-36

-    public function showusersAction(){
+    public function showUsersAction()
+    {
         $request = $this->getRequest();

         // Check verbose flag